King Charles’s Coronation: Complete hour-by-hour guide to events across the weekend

 The crown is only ever used at the moment of crowning, and was created for the coronation of Charles II in 1661, making it one of the oldest symbols of the British monarchy.

-It is a replacement of an earlier mediaeval crown that was melted down by parliamentarians in 1649 after the execution of King Charles I, during the English Civil War.
+It is a replacement of an earlier medieval crown that was melted down by parliamentarians in 1649 after the execution of King Charles I, during the English Civil War.

 The crown features a solid gold frame, weighs 2.23kg and is adorned with 444 precious stones.
 It features four crosses pattee and four fleurs-de-lis, and the arches are surmounted by a cross.